Arizona Asset Exemptions for Creditors

 The four-hundred-thousand-dollar shield and the passive lien.

 The homestead is the centerpiece of Arizona’s post-Prop-209 framework.
-Under A.R.S. section 33-1101, a qualifying Arizona resident may protect four hundred thousand dollars of equity in a dwelling used as the primary residence, whether that is a house, condominium, mobile home, or the land it sits on.
-The statute does more than name a figure: it directs the amount to be adjusted every January first, beginning in two thousand twenty-four, by the prior August’s increase in the Consumer Price Index, rounded up to the nearest hundred dollars.
-The practical consequence is that the live exemption today is higher than four hundred thousand and climbs each year, so a creditor sizing up a home should pull the current-year figure rather than rely on the round number.
+Under A.R.S. section 33-1101, a qualifying Arizona resident may protect $400,000 of equity in a dwelling used as the primary residence, whether that is a house, condominium, mobile home, or the land it sits on.
+The statute does more than name a figure: subsection (D) directs the amount to be adjusted every January first, beginning in two thousand twenty-four, by the prior August’s increase in the Consumer Price Index, rounded up to the nearest $100.
+The practical consequence is that the live exemption today is higher than four hundred thousand and climbs each year.
+Note what subsection (D) does not do: it names the Bureau of Labor Statistics index but designates no agency to publish the resulting dollar amount, which is why both the statute and the Arizona courts’ own public materials still print $400,000, and why published guides disagree with one another by six figures.
+Treat $400,000 as the floor, run the subsection (D) formula for the year in question, and confirm it before a high-value decision.

 Two features make the Arizona homestead especially formidable for creditors.
 First, it is automatic.
 Under A.R.S. section 33-1102 the protection attaches by operation of law to a qualifying residence with no declaration, recording, or filing required, unlike states that demand a recorded homestead deed.
+That same section holds a tool most creditors never use: where a debtor owns more than one property to which the homestead could apply, a creditor may demand by certified mail, return receipt requested, that the debtor designate which one, and a debtor who does not answer within thirty days may afterwards assert the homestead only by recording a claim.
 Second, the protection is generous enough that for most Arizona homes the entire equity stack sits behind it.
-A judgment creditor can still record a civil judgment as a lien against real property, and since a two thousand twenty-two amendment to A.R.S. section 33-964 that recorded judgment can attach even to homestead property, but it cannot force a sale unless equity exceeds the four-hundred-thousand-dollar shield.
+A judgment creditor can still record a civil judgment as a lien against real property, and since House Bill 2617 of the 55th Legislature, first regular session, amended A.R.S. sections 33-964 and 33-1103 in 2021, that recorded judgment can attach even to homestead property.
+The rule that decides whether it does anything is A.R.S. section 33-1103, subsection A, paragraph 4: a recorded civil judgment or other nonconsensual lien is an exception to the homestead only if the debtor’s equity in the property exceeds the exemption.
 In the common case the lien is therefore passive: it encumbers title, a title company will not insure over it, and it gets paid out of proceeds whenever the home is sold or refinanced, but it produces no immediate cash.
-For creditors that means the homestead is a long-game play, not a quick levy, and the real question is whether a particular property carries equity beyond the cap, a question only a property and lien search can answer.

 Vehicles, Household Goods & Personal Property